|

 repaired with little sympathy.
 The repair was holding well but the legs

 had loosened in the joints into the pedestal.
+The most straightforward piece was the plinth

 piece.
 The wood repairs were simple and new, albeit old-style animal